dsrvlabs/mina-performance-dashboard/README.md

 # Coda Performance Dashboard

 > This page is still under development
-> also, this repository is temporary and can be changed.
+> Also, this repository is temporary and is subject to change.

-Coda Performance Dashboard is performance monitoring for Coda Protocol.
-It privides two functions, Block Producer Performance Dashboard and Snarker Performance Dashboard.
+Coda Performance Dashboard is a performance monitoring tool for Coda Protocol.
+It provides two functions, collecting and visualizing Block Producers' and Snarkers' performance data.

 ## Plan (milestone)
 - Milestone 1 (alpha) : until July 24 ![Progress](https://progress-bar.dev/100/?title=completed)